The latest Volkswagen Passat Estate demonstrates the genius in 'things that just work'. Jonathan Crouch reports.

 Market and Model

-The estate models add another £1,500 to the prices of the saloons, so that means you'll need to find around £24,000 for the entry-level 1.6-litre TDI in S trim, with the DSG 'box adding another £1,600.
-You'll need a budget of around £25,000 for the 150PS diesel which offers a six-speed manual in standard form.
-You'll need to ascend to the GT trim level to get access to the high-power 190PS diesel engine, and that'll set you back over £29,000.
-The big banger of the range is the all-wheel drive 240PS model and this also starts at GT level, costing around £36,000 with the DSG shift.
+The estate models add another £1,500 to the prices of the saloons, so that means you'll need to find just under £24,000 for the entry-level 1.4-litre TSI petrol model in S trim, with the DSG 'box adding another £1,600.
+You'll need a budget of around £26,000 for the 120PS 1.6-litre TDI diesel which offers a six-speed manual in standard form.
+The 2.0 TDI 150PS unit many want starts from just under £27,000.
+You'll need to ascend to the GT trim level to get access to the high-power 190PS diesel engine, and that'll set you back nearly £31,000.
+The big banger of the range is the all-wheel drive 240PS model and this also starts at GT level, costing over £38,000 with the DSG shift.
 Alternatively you can pay another £1,000 for R-Line specification and a seven rather than six-speed 'box.

 Cost of Ownership